MattyTurbo299/MattyTurbo299/README.md

 With this in mind I have decided to bite the bullet and complete the full course.
 This repository will document my journey with Mimo and the projects it helps me to create.

-I am hoping to achieve much more after building on my foundaitons with the idea of creating more smaller projects from a calculator / to do lists, to something bigger like a website and applications.
+I am hoping to achieve much more after building on my foundations with the idea of creating more smaller projects from a calculator / to do lists, to something bigger like a website and applications.

 ## Current Projects